-5.3 Performance vs. Survivability Conditions
+5.4 Performance vs. Survivability Conditions

-As previously outlined in WG0 D1, the contribution of the partners (GH, UoOx and QUB) to the wave energy numerical modelling component of the PerAWaT project (WG1) is given in Figure 5.1.
+As previously described in WG0 D1, the contribution of the partners (GH, UoOx and QUB) to the wave energy numerical modelling component of the PerAWaT project (WG1) is given in Figure 5.1.

 GH